goatcorp/faq/xl_troubleshooting.md

 (**PLEASE PROCEED WITH CAUTION**.
 If you're installing dev plugins or something outside of the normal /xlplugins method, we cannot be sure that the plugins will work and not cause harm to your computer)
 <hr>

-### XIV isn't saving my new password / how do I clear my saved password?
+### Q: XIV isn't saving my new password / how do I clear my saved password?

 XIV Launcher saves user credentials in the Windows Credential Manager.
 They will be appropriately labelled so you can find the exact one you want to edit/remove.